-Article 5, Section 1 of the Arkansas Constitution, formerly codified as, and popularly referred to as, Amendment 7, provides a process by which voters may propose statewide or local legislative measures or acts and statewide amendments to the Constitution.
+Article 5, Section 1 of the Arkansas Constitution provides a process by which voters may propose statewide or local legislative measures or acts and statewide amendments to the Constitution.
 Such petitions are referred to as initiatives.
 The Arkansas Constitution also reserves to the people the right to call for a vote to approve or reject any act and any item of an appropriation bill or measure passed by the state legislature or a local government.
 These petitions are referred to as referenda.

 INITIATIVES: To place an initiated measure on the ballot, it is necessary for a sponsoring group to follow certain procedures.
 An initiated measure is an initiative petition that may propose an Act or an Amendment to the Arkansas Constitution.
 The difference between the two types of measures is an initiated Act approved by a vote of the people creates a statute that may be altered or repealed by the Arkansas Legislature by a two-thirds vote.
-An initiated Amendment to the Arkansas Constitution may only be changed by another vote of the people unless otherwise specified therein.1
+An initiated Amendment to the Arkansas Constitution may only be changed by another vote of the people unless otherwise specified therein.